 Part 2: Volunteer Management for Historic Preservation Surveys and Advocacy

 Volunteers play a critical role in local historic resource surveys and preservation advocacy efforts.
 They frequently determine whether or not a grant-funded survey makes financial sense for a local government.
 For local nonprofit organizations, volunteers also form the backbone of a strong preservation outreach and advocacy effort.
-This short webinar will gather together an expert panel of speakers from nonprofits, local government, state government and consulting.
+This short webinar will gather together speakers from nonprofits.
 Learn how preservation can efficiently manage and leverage the power of volunteer-driven efforts - whether in advocacy or local historic resource planning.
-This webinar will be beneficial to local planners, advocates, consultants, and anyone interested in utilizing volunteers to make long-yearned-for preservation projects financially feasible.
+This webinar will be beneficial to advocates, consultants, and anyone interested in utilizing volunteers to make long-yearned-for preservation projects financially feasible.

 - Identify resources and management techniques for effectively tracking volunteer efforts

 - Leverage volunteers in Certified Local Government funded Projects and other preservation projects

 - Understand the interactions between organizations, consultants, local government, and state government in developing a volunteer-driven project